 Some instructors specifically schedule time in the CTC for their office hours.
 Check at the CTC homepage or on your instructor's Cabrillo Web page to find out if they are doing any hours in the CTC (1400 building).
 Call the CTC Front Desk at 477-5286 for more information.

 Getting Hired as a Student Assistant in the CTC

 If you are interested in becoming a Student Assistant in the CTC, please check out the Cabrillo Student Employment Site and click on the Find a Job button.
-When the CTC is hiring Student Assistants, we list both the Teaching Assistant and the Office Assistant jobs as On-Campus jobs—so look for jobs that start with OC-CTC.
-Jobs for both Teaching Assistants and/or Office Assistants are usually advertised towards the end of the semester and/or the beginning of the semester.
-If you are interested, come down to the CTC (1400 building) and speak to Cristy Pazera for a brief job description, job availability, and/or a tour of the computer lab.
-Students are typically hired on a semester-by-semester basis, but usually the student has the option of working the following semester— if the student's schedule and the available CTC shifts coincide.
+When the CTC is hiring Student Assistants, we list both the Peer Tech Coach and the Office Assistant jobs as On-Campus jobs—so look for jobs that start with OC-CTC.
+Jobs for both Peer Tech Coach and/or Office Assistants are usually advertised towards the end of the semester and/or the beginning of the semester.
+If you are interested, submit your application and resume.
+Email Cristy Pazera (firstname.lastname@example.org) if you have any questions or would like to schedule a tour of the CTC yet!
+Students are typically hired on a semester-by-semester basis, but usually the student has the option of working the following semester—if the student's schedule and the available CTC shifts coincide.
 Students must be registered for at least 6 units to be employed in the CTC.